Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 Prepare the Policy Agent Profiles.
 Prepare the policy agent profile, agent authenticator, policy agent configuration, bootstrap configuration for a Java EE or Web policy agent.
 For more information, see Chapter 5, "Configuring Policy Agent Profiles" in the Administration Guide.

 Install the Policy Agents.
 Install the policy agents depending on the app server or Web server type.
 For app servers, Apache Tomcat, JBoss, Jetty, Oracle WebLogic, IBM WebSphere.
-For more information, see OpenAM Java EE Policy Agent User's Guide.
 For Web servers, Apache , Microsoft IIS.
 Set up any script installations of the policy agents.
-For more information, see OpenAM Web Policy Agent Installation Guide.
+For more information, see the OpenAM Web Policy Agent documentation.

 Plan Application and Host Backup.
-Determine your backup strategy include LDIF exports, file system backups, tar files, and so forth.
+Determine your backup strategy including LDIF exports, file system backups, tar files, and so forth.
 Also, consider log rotation and retention policies.
-For more information on upgrades, see Chapter 18, "Backing Up and Restoring OpenAM Configurations" in the Administration Guide.
+For more information on backups, see Chapter 21, "Backing Up and Restoring OpenAM Configurations" in the Administration Guide.

 Upgrade OpenAM.
 Upgrade OpenAM and other instances with or without the console.
 Upgrade the setup tools (configurator), configuration tools (